Debt Relief and Your Credit Score in Canada

 Which debt relief option hurts my credit the least?

 Generally a debt consolidation loan repaid on time does the least damage, followed by a consumer proposal, then debt settlement, with bankruptcy the most.
+But the cheapest option for your credit is only the right one if you can actually afford it.

 How long does a consumer proposal stay on my credit report?